Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

 - December 12: As a continuation of the story line in the Casino Missions, *The Diamond Casino Heist* update added a new Heist targeting the casino's vault.
-  The form of the Casino Heist is different from the classic Heists and the Doomsday Heists but rather similar to Heists in the Story Mode, where the Heist Leader would choose the approach and hire several NPCs as crew members.
+  The form of the Casino Heist is different from the original Heists and the Doomsday Heists but rather similar to Heists in the Story Mode, where the Heist Leader would choose the approach and hire several NPCs as crew members.
   Furthermore, except the Heist Finale, all Missions of the Heist can be done